marksim/blog/source/practical-pairing/index.markdown

 **But you may not be at a place where you can pair easily or readily**.
 What if you're a remote worker?
 What if your company doesn't see the value and discourages such 'wastes of time'?
 What if you aren't even a professional developer yet... you're just trying to learn?
 Where do you start?

-It can intimidating, frustrating and difficult to remote pair.
+It can be intimidating, frustrating and difficult to remote pair.
 This talk addresses the following issues to help everyone experience the **awesomeness of pairing**, no matter what situation they are in.

+---
 Issues Addressed

 * Technical